mpaktiti/blog/content/blog/handling-postgres-exceptions-with-clojure/index.md

 ---
 title: 👩‍💻 Handling Postgres exceptions with Clojure
 date: "2020-02-12"
-description: "TL;DR How to dig out Postgres exception codes in your Clojure app"
+description: "TL;DR You can dig out Postgres exception codes in your Clojure app using getSQLState."
 ---

-> TL;DR How to dig out Postgres exception codes in your Clojure app.
+> TL;DR You can dig out Postgres exception codes in your Clojure app using getSQLState.

 Today I had to add error handling for some DB operations in a Clojure project I'm working on, and it took me some time to figure out how to get the error code from Postgres.
-Clojure docs are not always the best (because adoption) so I'm writing my findings here in an effort to help others.

 ### Reading the docs